jlanga/mPuma-Galaxy/README.md

 The original mPuma pipeline was implemented as a standalone terminal program.
 For this new implementation it has been decomposed into a suite of independent tools: the mPuma pipeline is executed as a Galaxy workflow, making it easier to run, debug, and generally more usefull, since some of the tools are new and also subpipelines can be easilly configured.

-The pipeline is already installed at http://biordf:8983 (See section Using mPuma-Galaxy bellow).
-You can also install the tool suite at your own Galaxy server (recommended).
+The pipeline is already installed at http://biordf.org:8983 (See section **Using mPuma-Galaxy** bellow).
+You can also install the tool suite at your own Galaxy server (recommended) following the instructions of the section **Installation** bellow.

 Installation
 ------------